iamhiren21/iamhiren21.github.io/content/about/index.md

   - Quality Standards

 ---
 Hello!
-Interestingly, As a child, I remember being fascinated by the world of internet and playing geeky CTF challenges, and I got introduced to Software Testing and Hacking in my freshman year at [Sigma Institute of Engineering,  Vadodara](https://sigma.ac.in/), Where i pursued my bachelor's in Information Technology (2016-2020).
+Interestingly, As a child, I remember being fascinated by the world of internet and playing CTF geek challenges. and I was introduced to hacking and penetration testing in my freshman year at [Sigma Institute of Engineering,  Vadodara](https://sigma.ac.in/), Where I did my Bachelor's in Information Technology (2016-2020).

- Currently, I’m focused as a Software Quality Assurance Analyst in the [Invints Infotech LLP](https://invints.com/).
+Currently, I am focused as a QA Analyst at [Invints Infotech LLP](https://invints.com/).
+I worked with web applications, web penetration tests, UI/UX tests.
+It has tested over 50+ websites from a variety of industries, including e-commerce, banking, management, gaming, commerce, government, and financial services.
+I also write blogs on [Medium](https://medium.com/@imhiren).

 Here is a list of the skils that I'm familiar with!